MDL0113 - ORIGAMI - FUJIMOTO CUBE BY SHUZO FUJIMOTO (FROM A SQUARE)

 Make strong creases and unfold.

-(D) Square 3: Repeat pinching this square, second from the right in the same way.
+(D) Square 7: Repeat pinching the diagonal within this square in the same way.
 Try to ignore the other folds, just reinforcing this one diagonal.
-You will have a roof of 2 squares forming to the left of square 3.

 (F) Open the sheet all the way again, pressing it flat, but without erasing the folds you have created in this row.

-3.3 Vertical Creases
+4.3 Vertical Creases

 To finally strengthen our vertical creases, we will first fold our sheet in half again, by bringing the top edge to meet the bottom edge.
 Now, accentuate the three vertical folds of your new, two-layered rectangle as valleys, folding through both layers.